Garryn Bek: Fictional character biography

 For years, Garryn Bek served on the planet Cairn's police force.
-Imprisoned on the Citadelian-run Starlag prison asteroid during the Dominator-led Alien Alliance's invasion of Earth, Garryn shares a cell with Adam Strange, who mysteriously disappears, and next with Vril Dox II.
-When Dox masterminds an escape plan, Bek and other inmates, including future L.E.G.I.O.N. teammates participate in a riot and successfully escape the prison.
+Imprisoned on the Citadel-run Starlag prison asteroid during the Dominator-led Alien Alliance's invasion of Earth, Garryn shares a cell with Adam Strange, who mysteriously disappears, and next with Vril Dox.
+When Dox masterminds an escape plan, Bek and other inmates, including future L.E.G.I.O.N. teammates, participate in a riot and successfully escape the prison.

-L.E.G.I.O.N.

 Traveling aboard a commandeered ship, the first stop for Bek and other former inmates is Colu, Dox's homeworld.
 Through the manipulations of Dox, the group assists in his liberation of Colu from the control of the ruling computer tyrants.
-On the heels of this victory, Dox unilaterally decides to take the troupe to Beks' homeworld, Cairn, which is ruled by drug lords.
-It is here, after empowering the police force of Zalman City, installing himself as commissioner and overthrowing (and killing many of) the world's drug lords, that Dox's growing organization is dubbed Licensed Extra-Governmental Interstellar Operatives Network (L.E.G.I.O.N.), with the former inmates as officers and the Coluan forces as rank-and-file.
+On the heels of this victory, Dox unilaterally decides to take the troupe to Bek's homeworld, Cairn, which is ruled by drug lords.
+It is here, after empowering the police force of Zalman City, installing himself as commissioner and overthrowing the world's drug lords, that Dox's growing organization is dubbed Licensed Extra-Governmental Interstellar Operatives Network (L.E.G.I.O.N.), enlisting the former inmates and Coluan forces as members.

-The first Cairn drug lord killed is Kanis-Biz, father of Bek's estranged wife, Marij'n Bek.
-Marij'n, enlisted to clone Dox after he is killed by Stealth, leverages her importance to the organization to exert control over Bek in hopes of re-establishing a romantic connection with him.
-Uninterested and seemingly disgusted by Marij'n's large size, Bek does all he can to avoid spending time with her.